-Within the Silkstone Neighbourhood Development Plan Issues and Options document both villages in the Parish have been divided into character areas (see adjacent extracted plans).

-These character areas are reflective of the various phases of development that have occured throughout the history of the villages.
+Within the Silkstone Neighbourhood Development Plan Issues and Options document both villages in the Parish have been divided into character areas.
+These character areas are reflective of the various phases of development that have occurred throughout the history of the villages.
 The character of some of these areas is very similar, particularly the post-war estates which share very similar layout patterns and architectural style.